This is the ultimate guide to horse riding boots so that you can figure out what you actually need.

 It’s also important if you want to look the part when you’re riding!

-Jumping and dressage involved a lot of communication with the horse’s sides with your whole lower half – everything from your hips to your heels.
+Jumping and dressage involved a lot of communication between the horse’s sides and your whole lower half – everything from your hips to your heels.

 This is much simpler in English riding boots.

 Western riding is all aboout comfort.
 It’s built around riding for days at a time and is perfect for ranchers.
 Western horses are trained to run with the slightest bit of leg.